Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

-This category of attacks uses a malicious signal to prevent the targeted ground segment, user segment, or space segment from using the EM spectrum by clogging the frequency band or channel used between victim segments.
-The consequence of these attacks is that the victims cannot communicate.
-This category of attacks can be divided into two sub-categories: RF Signal-Based Noise Injection attacks and Dazzling Optical Receivers attacks.
+These attacks use a malicious signal to prevent the targeted space segment from using the EM spectrum by clogging the frequency band or channel used between victim segments.
+The consequence is that the victims cannot communicate.
+These attacks can be divided into two attacker capabilities: RF Signal-Based Noise Injection, and Dazzling Optical Receivers attacks.

-{\bf (1.1) RF Signal-Based Noise Injection Attacks}.
-These attacks can be waged from the ground \cite{remy2025sok,jameel2018comprehensive,huo2017jamming,shahid2024taxonomy}, space \cite{falco2020satellites}, and air (e.g., drones), by using malicious RF signals to inject noise into the target channel or frequency band between a target receiver and a target transmitter.
+{\bf (Electromagnetic Attacker Capability 1.1) RF Signal-Based Noise Injection Attacks}.
+These attacks can be waged from the ground \cite{remy2025sok,jameel2018comprehensive,huo2017jamming,shahid2024taxonomy}, space \cite{falco2020satellites}, and air (e.g., drones), by injecting noise into the target channel or frequency band between a target receiver and a target transmitter.
 The attack {\em entry point} is the channel or frequency band, and the attack {\em impact point} is the victim receiver.
-The impact of this attack is that the target receiver cannot recover legitimate signals from the noise.
-This sub-category can be further divided into five attacks (the detailed ``how'').
+The impact is that the target receiver cannot recover legitimate signals from the noise.
+These capabilities can be further divided into five attacks (the detailed ``how'').

-{\bf (1.1.1) Spot Attack}.
+{\bf (Electromagnetic Attacker Subcapability 1.1.1) Spot Attack}.
 In this attack, the attacker constantly injects noise into the center frequency of the targeted channel.
 This attack is especially applicable to legacy spacecraft that operate only in some predetermined channel(s).

-{\bf (1.1.2) Barrage Attack}.
-In this attack, the attacker continuously injects noise into the center frequency of the targeted frequency band by using a signal that has the same bandwidth as the frequency band.
+{\bf (Electromagnetic Attacker Subcapability 1.1.2) Barrage Attack}.
+This attack continuously injects noise into the center frequency of the targeted frequency band by using a signal that has the same bandwidth as the frequency band.
 This attack is especially applicable if the attacker wants to deny the entire frequency band that is used between a target receiver and a target transmitter.
 Note that even if the target transmitter and receiver change channels, the attack would still succeed because all channels in the frequency band are affected.